Sign our Online Petition

 So what’s the problem with the proposed development?

 The fundamental problem is that the proposed development, whether comprised of bungalows or houses will reduce the flow of wind to the mill which in turn reduces the days on which the mill can work.
-The proposed houses will create a barrier to wind flow causing the wind to rise up over the houses and over the windmill (in the process causing wind turbulence) which reduces the power of the wind available to the mill.
-Trees associated with such a development will further negatively impact wind availability.
+The proposed houses and associated trees and shrubs that will follow will create a barrier to wind flow causing the wind to rise up over the houses / trees and over the windmill (in the process causing wind turbulence) which reduces the power of the wind available to the mill.
+The impact of a proposed development has to be assessed over a period of 20+ years once trees have reached their full height.
+Once developed, the land will never again be open fields, the wind resource will be lost for good.

 The proposed development is situated in what is currently open fields to the east of Mill Hill, open fields that facilitate an unrestricted wind supply across Swaffham Heath towards the mill when the wind is from the East North East to the East South East.